What Expats Need to Know About Japan’s Work Culture

 Start Your International Moving Journey

-Knowing how Japan works is important not only to success in your career, but also for gaining trust and preventing gaffes, as well as making a place for yourself in this new society.
-The switch has already started by the time you’ve scheduled your first day in a desk — from the moment that you start making plans for moving to another country.
+Knowing how Japan works is important not only to success in your career but also for gaining trust and preventing gaffes, as well as making a place for yourself in this new society.
+The switch has already started by the time you’ve scheduled your first day at a desk—from the moment that you start making plans for moving to another country.

 Core Values That Shape Japan’s Work Culture

-Every society has values that shape the ways people work, communicate and collaborate.
-What feels different some of the basic building blocks for Americans moving to Japan may be unfamiliar because they are so obvious.
+Every society has values that shape the ways people work, communicate, and collaborate.
+The basics of moving to Japan may be new to Americans because they are so obvious.

 Teamwork and group harmony (“wa”)

-Japanese offices are run on group achievement.
+Group achievement drives operations in Japanese offices.
 Western workplaces tend to favor rewarding individual performance, but Japan places a greater emphasis on unity and cooperation.

-People who can work together and get the nuances are trusted sooner.
-Even accidentally, if harmony is disturbed then tension can result, thereby retarding the process of integration.
+People who can work together and understand the nuances are trusted sooner.
+Even accidentally, if harmony is disturbed, then tension can result, thereby retarding the process of integration.

 Work ethic and dedication: how “gaman” shapes expectations